 Put ☑ where is correct

 I am writing this myself.

 I am writing this with a help of another person.

-Which activity did you do?
+Which a activity did you do?

 gardening

 cooking

-How did you like the activity?
+How die d you like the activity?

+not satisfied

+moderately satisfied

+very satisfied Control of the satisfied Contro

-Please explain:
+Please ( explain:

+What did you do in the activity?

 What did you learn?

 What did you like the best?

 What else would you like to say?

-Thank you for your answers.

-Coordinator Educational center Geoss / Slovenia
+Educational center Geoss / Slovenia www.ic-geoss.si

-www.ic-geoss.si